ClandestNetwork/ClandestNode/USER-INTERFACE-INTERFACE.md

 ```

 The `opcode` is a short string that identifies the message type.
 Sometimes the same opcode will be used for two
-different message types if they can easily be distinguished by some other context--for example, if one type is
+different message types if they can easily be distinguished by some other context--for example if one type is
 only ever sent from the UI to the Node, and the other type is only ever sent from the Node to the UI.

 The `contextId` is a positive integer best thought of as a conversation number.
 Just as there can be many UIs